 Mass student loan forgiveness would also be considered nontaxable under the provision.

-When it comes to mass student loan forgiveness in the near future, it’s primarily resting on the results of the legal review, says Mark Kantrowitz, leading national student loan expert.
-“The fact that it’s taking some time suggests that it’s not going to be as clear-cut as people assume,” he says.
+“The fact that it’s taking some time suggests that it’s not going to be as clear-cut as people assume,” says Mark Kantrowitz, leading national student loan expert.
 “If the result of the review is that you do have the authority, then they could do it pretty quickly.”

 What student loan forgiveness options are available now?